PlasmaPy/PlasmaPy/docs/particles/particle_class.rst

 >>> hydride = Particle('H-')

-An `int` may be used as the first positional argument to `~plasmapy.atomic.Particle` to represent an atomic number.
+An `int` may be used as the first positional argument to `~plasmapy.particles.Particle` to represent an atomic number.
 For isotopes and ions, the mass number may be represented with the ``mass_numb`` keyword and the integer charge may be represented with the ``Z`` keyword.

 >>> proton = Particle(1, mass_numb=1, Z=1)

-The most frequently used `~plasmapy.atomic.Particle` instances may be imported directly from the atomic subpackage.
+The most frequently used `~plasmapy.particles.Particle` instances may be imported directly from the atomic subpackage.

->>> from plasmapy.atomic import proton, electron
+>>> from plasmapy.particles import proton, electron

-The `~plasmapy.atomic.Particle` instances that may be imported directly are: ``proton``, ``electron``, ``neutron``, ``positron``, ``deuteron``, ``triton``, and ``alpha``.
+The `~plasmapy.particles.Particle` instances that may be imported directly are: ``proton``, ``electron``, ``neutron``, ``positron``, ``deuteron``, ``triton``, and ``alpha``.